 Superkart series are small, so before you decide to purchase one, make sure that there’s a series local to you or within reasonable travelling distance.
 The last thing you want is to spend in excess of $20,000 (I’m not kidding) on a superkart only to find that nobody is running a series nearby.

-You’d be surprised how many US people have invested in superkarts only to move elsewhere or go into another field, and this is a far cheaper route to take than buying everything brand-new and then spending huge shipping fees.
+You’d be surprised how many people have invested in superkarts only to move elsewhere or go into another field, and this is a far cheaper route to take than buying everything brand-new and then spending huge shipping fees.

 Taking this route, ask to look under the kart to check out its wear plate.
 Go-kart chassis, even superkarts, are made out of moly tubing and not much else, so it’s very important to make sure the tubes aren’t being worn down.
 If the plate underneath looks good, you count on a structurally-sound kart.
 If the plate looks badly damaged, it might point to some hard wear on the tubes themselves.

-What Kart Would I Purchase?
+What Superkart Would I Purchase?

 Perhaps due to my time spent racing in the UK, my choice is firmly set in the direction of an Anderson Racing Maverick chassis.

 They’re a UK-based company and have been designing record-setting superkarts since before I was born, making them both reliable and competitive.
-Going at speeds exceeding 140mph, I’d want to feel safe and secure within the lean, mean racing machine, and the Maverick accomplishes that with its collection of safety features.
+Going at speeds exceeding 140 mph, I’d want to feel safe and secure within the lean, mean racing machine, and the Maverick accomplishes that with its collection of safety features.

 Every part of the superkart is both lightweight and durable, so I wouldn’t feel slowed by anything that would assist my race.
 Sometimes, safety is very weighty and can act like a sandbag, albeit a necessary one.
 But in the Maverick, it’s a compromise I wouldn’t have to make.